Wblake95/Wblake95/README.md

 ## Professional work: Human Resources.

 ### Currently working with python.
 I have made a few projects you can look at below.
-None complex but I used several different modules to accomplish my goals Just continueing to explore python and build things to learn.
+None complex, but I used several different modules to accomplish my goals Just continueing to explore python and build things to learn.

+I have a directory in [pythonLearning](https://github.com/Wblake95/pythonLearning) called Games where I test things and play with math a little.

 <!---